frank26080115/alpha-fairy/INSTRUCTIONS.md

 ![](doc/img_instruct/sketch_data_upload.png)

-(if the "ESP32 Sketch Data Upload" is missing, follow the instructions at https://github.com/me-no-dev/arduino-esp32fs-plugin to install the plugin)
+(if the "ESP32 Sketch Data Upload" is missing, follow the instructions at https://github.com/me-no-dev/arduino-esp32fs-plugin to install the plugin, which also requires you to restart the Arduino IDE)

 Click "Upload" on the tool-bar